Tottenham’s 19 best bargain signings of the PL era: Defoe, Eriksen, Son…

 Signed in the same window as Vertonghen, Lloris has been of similar importance in helping Spurs take themselves up to the next level.

-He might have the occasional error in him, but you can’t knock a man who has won a World Cup and captained his side to a Champions League final within the space of 12 months.
+He might have the occasional error in him, but you can’t knock a man who has won a World Cup and captained Spurs to a Champions League final.

 If and when the Frenchman leaves, he’ll be very tough to replace.